Author: Clement Ng

 A FHIR-based CDR provides a strong foundation not only for using FHIR APIs to enable a flexible and adaptable IT interoperability platform for Payers, but also for realizing huge value in other areas such as analytics, leveraging Smart on FHIR applications for better Member and Provider interactions, etc.

-Smile CDR is a complete, purpose-built clinical data repository designed around the HL7 FHIR standard that is used for storing and exchanging health data.
-Smile CDR provides the full range of capabilities of a FHIR Server with multiple persistence models.
+Smile Digital Health is a complete, purpose-built clinical data repository designed around the HL7 FHIR standard that is used for storing and exchanging health data.
+Smile provides the full range of capabilities of a FHIR Server with multiple persistence models.

 The FHIR standard (APIs and data model) provides a proven and flexible base for healthcare data exchange, and 2020 will be the year Payers re-orient their IT infrastructure around FHIR.